aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/keyless_account.md

 ## Function `update_training_wheels_for_next_epoch`

 Convenience method to queue up a change to the training wheels PK.
-The change will only be effective after reconfiguration.
-Only callable via governance proposal.

-WARNING: If a malicious key is set, this *could* lead to stolen funds.
+The change will only be effective after<br/> reconfiguration.
+Only callable via governance proposal.<br/><br/> WARNING: If a malicious key is set, this &#42;could&#42; lead to stolen funds.

 <pre><code>public fun update_training_wheels_for_next_epoch(fx: &amp;signer, pk: option::Option&lt;vector&lt;u8&gt;&gt;)<br/></code></pre>